rsyslog/rsyslog-doc/source/overview.rst

      ruleset_queue->"om*"
   }

+Now you got an overview about how Rsyslog works, you could take your first steps, have a look on basic concepts or see how you could contribute.

-Full documentation can be found at http://www.rsyslog.com/doc/master/configuration/index.html
+Remember full documentation can be found at http://www.rsyslog.com/doc/master/configuration/index.html

+Regards,
+Rsyslog community